Cottage pie recipe

 Method

-1. Heat the oil in a sauté pan or large frying pan, add the onion and carrots and cook over medium heat for about 5 mins, stirring occasionally, until the vegetables have started to soften.
+1. Heat the oil in a large frying pan.
+Add the onion and carrots and cook over medium heat for about 5 minutes, stirring occasionally, until the vegetables have started to soften.

-4. Sprinkle over the flour, then mix it in well and heat for 3-4 mins to cook the flour.
-The flour will absorb the fat that comes out of the meat, which will then thicken the sauce.
+4. Sprinkle over the flour, then mix it in well and cook for 3-4 minutes.

-5. Pour in the can of tomatoes, sprinkle in the stock cube, and bring the mixture to a boil, stirring continually, then reduce the heat and simmer for about 10 mins, until it thickens slightly and the vegetables are tender.
+5. Pour in the can of tomatoes, sprinkle in the stock cube, and bring the mixture to a boil, reduce the heat and simmer for about 10 minutes, until it thickens slightly and the vegetables are tender.
 If the sauce seems very thick, just add a little boiling water.

-7. Stir the Worcestershire sauce into mince, then spoon into a dish and level the surface.
+7. Stir the Worcestershire sauce into mince and season with salt and pepper.
+Spoon the filling into an oven-dish and level the surface.

-9. Bake in the center of the oven for about 20-30 mins, or until the pie is golden and the filling is bubbling.
-For a crisp, golden finish, sprinkle your cottage pie with lashings of cheddar cheese and pop it under the grill for a few minutes longer.
+9. Bake in the centre of the oven for 20-30 minutes, or until the mash is golden and the filling is bubbling.
 Serve straight from the oven.

 How do you store leftover cottage pie?

 Make sure you leave plenty of time for defrosting.
-To defrost thoroughly leave in the fridge overnight.
+It's best to leave it in the fridge overnight.
 Make sure the cottage pie is completely defrosted before reheating again.
-You can reheat in the oven using the same temperature and cooking times.
+Use the temperature and cooking times recommended in the recipe.

 What should you serve with cottage pie?